makyo/salsa/about.md

 * Makyo did some web stuff
 * Amdusias meowed a lot and also wrote
 * lorxus was a fox and used a lot of stickers and promised to write
+* Yeah but like, Proxy's a really good cat

 Basically, as folks (promise to) write, they'll be added here.
 There's a boatload of other fuzzies in the chat.